LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Method

-Candidates are evaluated using a multi-objective scoring function that measures the degree of alignment between their predicted properties and the target design constraints~$\mathcal{C}$.
-For each candidate material~$\mathcal{M}_j$ generated at iteration~$n$, the set of predicted properties is denoted by ${f_i(\mathcal{M}_j)}_{i=1}^k$.
-The composite score is then computed as: $S({\mathcal{T,C;{\mathcal{M}}}_j}) = \sum_{i=1}^{k} w_i \cdot \Phi_i(f_i(\mathcal{M}_j), c_i)$; where $w_i$ represents the relative importance of the $i$-th property, $c_i$ denotes the corresponding target constraint, and $\Phi_i(\cdot,\cdot)$ is a normalized reward function that quantifies satisfaction of the constraint~$c_i$ by the predicted value~$f_i(\mathcal{M}_j)$.
-Each candidate is then assigned to one of two memory pools: the success pool~$\mathbb{M}^+$, containing candidates that satisfy all hard constraints (i.e., $\Phi_i \ge 0$ for all~$i$), and the failure pool~$\mathbb{M}^-$, containing candidates with negative composite scores.
+where $w_i$ represents the relative importance of the $i$-th property, $c_i$ denotes the corresponding target constraint, and $\Phi_i(\cdot,\cdot)$ is a normalized reward function that quantifies the satisfaction of the constraint~$c_i$ by the predicted value~$f_i(\mathcal{M}_j)$~(See Appendix~\ref{app:fitness}).
+Each candidate is then assigned to one of two memory pools: the success pool~$\mathbb{M}^+$, containing candidates that satisfy all hard constraints (i.e., $S \ge 0$; $\Phi_i \ge 0$ for all~$i$), and the failure pool~$\mathbb{M}^-$, containing candidates that violate one or more constraints.
 To progressively improve candidate quality and guide the search toward property-compliant regions, \AlgName employs a memory-based evolutionary refinement step inspired by island-model strategies \citep{romera2024mathematical, shojaee2024llm, abhyankar2025llm}.
 The candidate population is divided into $m$ independent islands containing success~($\mathbb{M}^+$) and failure memory~($\mathbb{M}^-$), each initialized with a copy of the initial exemplars.
-This structure supports parallel exploration, enabling different regions of chemical space to evolve independently and explore a range of candidates.
-At each iteration $n$, we first select one of the $m$ islands using Boltzmann sampling \citep{de1992increased}, with a score-based probability of choosing a cluster $i$: $P_i = \frac{exp(s_i/\tau_c)}{\sum_{i} exp(s_i/\tau_c)}$, where $s_i$ denotes the mean score of the $i$-th cluster and $\tau_c$ is the temperature parameter.
+This structure supports parallel exploration, enabling different regions of the chemical space to evolve independently and explore a range of candidates.
+At each iteration $n$, we first select one of the $m$ ($m=5$) islands using Boltzmann sampling \citep{de1992increased}, with a score-based probability of choosing a cluster $i$: $P_i = \frac{exp(s_i/\tau_c)}{\sum_{j} exp(s_j/\tau_c)}$, where $s_i$ denotes the mean score of the $i$-th cluster and $\tau_c$ is the temperature parameter.
 Within the chosen island, candidates are sampled from memory to construct the next prompt $\mathbf{p}_{n+1}$.
 Specifically, top-$k$ selection is applied to $\mathbb{M}^+$ and $\mathbb{M}^-$ to provide explicit demonstrations of high-scoring exemplars along with constraint violations.
-This mixture of successful and failed candidates, combined with domain-specific evolution rules $\mathcal{R}$, forms the in-context examples that guide the LLM in generating new candidates.
+This mixture of successful and unsuccessful candidates, combined with domain-specific evolution rules $\mathcal{R}$, forms the in-context examples that guide the LLM in generating new candidates.